Hormuz Island: A Guide To Iran’s Rainbow Island

 Heading to Kerman next?
 Don’t miss a visit to the Kaluts Desert

-All the sites on Hormuz Island can easily be seen in one day, but if you have extra time you’ll really be able to get to some of the most little known gems.
+All the breathtaking and mind-blowing sites on Hormuz Island can easily be seen in one day, but if you have extra time you’ll really be able to get to some of the most little-known gems.

 A turn off the main island road down a dirt path toward the interior and you’ll find yourself on a short trek to a mountain of petrified salt creating colorful, shining towers and interesting formations.